fetchai/uAgents/integrations/langchain-db-connector/README.md

 How it works:

 1. The user provides a prompt through either DeltaV or another agent.
 2. An LLM will pick the correct database based on the users' prompt.
+The key point here is to provide a detailed description of the database, so the LLM can match the prompt to the database easily.
 3. Another LLM then analyses the prompt and transforms it into a SQL query, which will then be used to query the database.
 4. The result of the SQL query will again be chained through the LLM to generate a natural language response.
 5. The Response is sent back to the requesting agent and then forwarded to the user.